 We all have the assumption that once you graduate, the cushy high-paying job is going to follow.
-Sure, while this is the case with some degrees such as engineering and nursing, some graduates often have a hard time finding a job, even with a degree.
+Sure, while this is the case with some degrees such as engineering and nursing, some graduates often have a hard time finding a job, even with a degree, this can be even more difficult for people with even lower education credentials.
+Thankfully thanks to online learning, whether you are looking at upskilling to a bachelor’s or even just going back and finishing your GED, education has never been more accessible.

 So, the question is: What the heck am I doing wrong?
 It could be a few things.